Logan-Guerin/Example_game/README.md

-This project has the objective to show quickly what I can do on my own at the moment in godot 4 by making multiple games in one. use the arrow keys to move and the space bar to jump.
+This project has the objective to show quickly what I can do on my own in-between classes at the moment in godot 4 by making multiple games in one. use the arrow keys to move and the space bar to jump.